mattdean1/savings-automator/README.md

 You can then start then select the sandbox from the landing page of your application.

 <blockquote>
 Note: the current implementation requires the refresh token to be replaced on server restart.
-This is temporary, as a programatic way to retrieve an application's sandbox customer's is in the works.
+This is temporary, as a programmatic method for retrieval of an application's sandbox customers is in the works.
 </blockquote>

 #### Personal Access